scoopxyz/OpenColorIO/docs/introduction.rst

  * Example: We label 10-bit scanned film negatives as lg10.
-Even if two different shows use different acquisition film stocks, and rely on different linearization curves, they are both labelled lg10.
+Even if two different shows use different acquisition film stocks, and rely on different linearization curves, they are both labeled lg10.

 * There is no explicit guarantee that image assets copied across shows will be transferable in a color-correct manner.
 For example, in the above film scan